 This could be the result of you being a picky eater, or it might be because your fridge was packed a little haphazardly.

 To limit the time your refrigerator door stays open, pack intuitively.
-Those items you’re saving for the big BBQ in a few days should go in the back, while the iced tea jug you drink from several times a day should stay near the front.
+For example, those items you’re saving for the big BBQ in a few days should go in the back, while the iced tea jug you drink several times a day should stay near the front.

-Pack everyday needs like ketchup and water on the door of the fridge or right in the front, while keeping salad dressings and other less-frequently used items in the back or on a bottom shelf.
+Pack everyday needs like ketchup and water on the fridge door or right in the front while keeping salad dressings and other less-frequently used items in the back or on a bottom shelf.

 Don’t Block Your Vents

 Make sure your fridge has plenty of space to vent.
-Also be sure to regularly clean and dust behind the fridge to keep dirt from building up.
+Also, regularly clean and dust behind the fridge to keep dirt from building up.

 Don’t Overfill Your Fridge

-To keep your fridge running efficiently, make sure to leave gaps between items.
-If you only have a few items, spread them out throughout the fridge rather than crowding them on a single shelf.
+To keep your fridge running efficiently, leave gaps between items.
+For example, if you only have a few items, spread them throughout the fridge rather than crowd them on a single shelf.